In this Guide

 It has a warm, clear tone.
 That’s partially due to the specially set neck, which is integrated into the body to achieve perfect resonance.
 This design reduces warping or twisting, thus preserving smooth tone throughout the life of the guitar.
 The tone is also helped by the extra-thin finish, which allows the wood to resonate with less interference.

 The guitar also comes fully-loaded with an impressive set of electronics, for playing plugged in or live.
 There’s a built in tuner, preamp, and adjustment knobs.

-While the cherry back and sides are 3-ply laminate, they’re still not solid pieces of wood, However, that’s par for the course below the $750 mark.
+While the cherry back and sides are 3-ply laminate, they’re still not solid pieces of wood, However, that’s at par in terms of its price.

 Hear the Seagull in action here:

 How to Shop for an Acoustic Guitar Under $1,000